 5.1.
 In accordance with the Capital Requirements Regulation remuneration disclosure requirements, as further elaborated in the FCA’s General Guidance on Proportionality: The Remuneration Code (SYSC 19A) & Pillar 3 Disclosures on Remuneration (Article 450 of the Capital Requirements Regulation (CRR), as an IFPRU limited licence firm Resolution Partners falls within proportionality level 3 and is required to provide the following disclosures regarding its remuneration policy and practices for those categories of staff whose professional activities have a material impact on its risk profile.

 5.2.
 Resolution Partners has established a remuneration policy in accordance with the FCA’s Remuneration Code.
 In line with the guidance statement for proportionality level three firms the following elements of the Remuneration Code have been dis-applied: retained shares or other instruments (SYSC19A.3.47R); deferral (SYSC 19A.3.49.R); performance adjustment (SYSC 19.A3.51R – SYSC 19A.3.51A); and the ratios between fixed and variable components of total remuneration (SYSC 19.A.3.44R).

 5.3.
 Resolution Partners classifies those staff whose professional activities have a material impact on its risk profile as Code Staff in line with the FCA’s Remuneration Code.
-The firm classified 3 individuals as Code Staff in 2019.
-The aggregate remuneration paid to the Firm’s Code Staff during the financial year ending on 31 December 2019 was £503k.
+The firm classified 3 individuals as Code Staff in 2020.
+The aggregate remuneration paid to the Firm’s Code Staff during the financial year ending on 31 December 2020 was £1.7 million.
 Remuneration comprised base salary, bonuses and benefits in kind.